Amendments to the Criteria for Fast-Track Procedure for Permanent Residence by Investment (Regulation 6(2))

 • Such amount is further increased by €15,000 for the applicant’s spouse and €10,000 for each minor child of the applicant and/or their spouse (previously: used to be €5,000 for each dependent family member and €8,000 for each dependent parent or parent-in-law).

-• In case an applicant invests in a house/apartment, their secured annual income should derive from abroad and may include salaries or wages, pensions, dividends from shares, fixed deposits, rents, etc., which can only be proven via the applicant’s tax return from the country in which they declare tax return.
+• In case an applicant invests in a house/apartment, their secured annual income should derive from abroad and may include salaries or wages, pensions, dividends from shares, fixed deposits, rents, etc., which can only be proven either via the applicant’s tax return from the country in which they declare tax return or through official certifications from an independent chartered accountant.
 In calculating the total amount of income, the spouse’s income may also be taken into account.

 • In case an applicant invests in real estate (excluding houses/apartments), a Cypriot company’s share capital, with business activities and personnel in Cyprus or units of Cyprus Investment Organization of Collective Investments (forms of AIF, AIFLNP, RAIF), the total income or part thereof may also derive from sources originating from activities within Cyprus, provided that it is taxable in Cyprus.